cl-test-grid/cl-test-grid/agent/README.md

 Details of what agent actually does
 -----------------------------------

-Simplified, the agent mode of operation may be represened by the following pseudo code:
+Simplified, the agent mode of operation may be represented by the following pseudo code:

 ``` common-lisp